Cancer Screening & Prevention Program

 - Screen to Save (S2S) is a nationwide initiative funded by the National Cancer Institute that aims to increase life-saving colorectal cancer screening rates in racially and ethnically diverse communities.
 People age 50 and older from racially and ethnically diverse communities have lower screening rates than the general population.
 The Screen to Save program provides tailored education in-language via in-person or virtual capacity and conducts outreach that increases access to resources for those who are disproportionately affected by colorectal cancer.
 The program collaborates with a diverse partner network (ie. FQHCs, clinics, community organizations, etc.) to deliver colorectal cancer screening education, information and promotes colorectal cancer screening and access to care.

 The Community-based Prostate Cancer Screening Program works with COE to leverage community partnerships to provide free prostate-specific antigen (PSA) blood tests to at-risk NHB and H/L men from low-income, uninsured families in City of Hope’s catchment area.
 Since 2017, the program has provided PSA blood tests to over 1,000 men to detect disease at an early and curable stage.
-The program is led by Dr. Kittles, Professor and Founding Director of the Division of Health Equities in the Department of Population Sciences, and supported by Project Coordinator Dr. Burnham; the COE team; volunteers; and licensed phlebotomists.
+The program is supported by the COE team, volunteers and licensed phlebotomists.
 Screenings are administered to target populations at health education events co-sponsored with community-based organizations (Second Baptist Church), local media (KJLH, KKLA), and community clinics such as QueensCare Clinics.
 Individuals are given health education about prostate cancer and the blood test before the PSA test is administered.

 - Focus on community-based engagement with trusted partners